onymco/guide.onym.co/_resources/02-brainstorming.md

   - [RhymeZone](http://www.rhymezone.com/) –
     An effective rhyming dictionary that categorizes results by number of syllables and includes near-rhymes and offers solid searches.
+Don’t miss the “Find synonyms” option – it’s perhaps the best thesaurus out there for naming purposes.

 - [Dictionary.com](http://www.dictionary.com/)